Himanshu4344507/Customized-LLM-APP/README.md

-# Customized-LLM-APP

-Building a Retrieval-Augmented Generation (RAG) bot can significantly enhance the capabilities of a language model by incorporating external knowledge to generate more accurate and contextually relevant responses.
-This guide will walk you through creating a simple RAG bot using Gradio and the Hugging Face APIs.

-But how does RAG enhance LLM’s performance?

-RAG improves the performance of language models by augmenting them with external documents.
-This method retrieves relevant documents based on the user query and combines them with the original prompt before passing them to the language model for response generation.
-This approach ensures that the language model can access up-to-date and domain-specific information without the need for extensive retraining.

-A common scenario of RAG helping LLM (Source)

-The basic steps in RAG can be simplified as follows:

-Input: The question to which the LLM system responds is referred to as the input.
-If no RAG is used, the LLM is directly used to respond to the question.

-Indexing: If RAG is used, then a series of related documents are indexed by chunking them first, generating embeddings of the chunks, and indexing them into a vector store.
-At inference, the query is also embedded in a similar way.

-Basic retrieval steps in RAG.
-(Source)
+**How RAG Enhances LLMs**

+**Retrieve Information:** RAG improves a language model's performance by retrieving relevant documents based on a user’s query.
+**Augment Context:** It combines the retrieved documents with the original user query, providing more context to the model.
+**Generate Response:** The model uses this enriched context to generate a more accurate and relevant response.

+**Basic Steps in RAG**

+**Input:** The user’s question is the starting point.
+**Indexing:** Documents are indexed into a database by breaking them into chunks and creating vector embeddings.
-Retrieval: The relevant documents are obtained by comparing the query against the indexed vectors, also denoted as “Relevant Documents”.
+**Retrieval:** The system finds relevant documents by comparing the query to the indexed vectors.

-Generation: The relevant documents are combined with the original prompt as additional context.
-The combined text and prompt are then passed to the model for response generation which is then prepared as the final output of the system to the user.
+**Generation:** The system combines the retrieved documents with the original query and sends this combined input to the model to generate a response.

-In the example provided, using the model directly fails to respond to the question due to a lack of knowledge of current events.
-On the other hand, when using RAG, the system can pull the relevant information needed for the model to answer the question appropriately.
-(Source)

-Now Let’s Build a Chatbot using RAG:

-I have used Zephyr LLM model and all-MiniLM-L6-v2 sentence transformer model.
-This sentence-transformers model maps sentences & paragraphs to a 384 dimensional dense vector space and can be used for tasks like clustering or semantic search.

-The all-* models were trained on all available training data (more than 1 billion training pairs) and are designed as general purpose models.
-The all-mpnet-base-v2 model provides the best quality, while all-MiniLM-L6-v2 is 5 times faster and still offers good quality.
-Toggle All models to see all evaluated original models.

-We need the following ingredients:

-1. A PDF as your knowledgebase

-2. A requirements.txt file

-3. An app.py file

-4. An account on Hugging Face (See this blog to learn about building a LLM chatbot in Hugging Face)
+**Building a RAG Chatbot**

+Prepare Your Knowledge Base: Use a PDF or similar document as the source of knowledge.

+**Create Required Files:**

+**requirements.txt:** Lists necessary libraries.
+**app.py: **The script for your chatbot.
+**Set Up on Hugging Face:** Create an account on Hugging Face to manage and use the models.

+**Tools Used**

+**Zephyr LLM:** Your language model.
+**all-MiniLM-L6-v2:** A fast and effective model for mapping sentences to vectors.

+This setup will enable your chatbot to access and use up-to-date, relevant information to answer user queries more effectively.